engmtcdrm/go-ansi/README.md

 func CursorForward(n int) string
 ```

 CursorForward moves the cursor forward n columns.
-If n is negative, it returns an empty string.
+If n is less than 0, it returns an empty string.

 <a name="CursorHorizontalAbsolute"></a>
 ## func [CursorHorizontalAbsolute](<https://github.com/engmtcdrm/go-ansi/blob/main/cursor.go#L75>)